 So how can you experience all that London has to offer, without breaking the bank?

-The good thing about London is that most sights are in Zone 1 (so in the center) and therefore all in walking distance from each other.
-So rather than rushing from one to the other, take your time, enjoy the walk and see more of London than you would on the tube (not the least because you are actually above ground).
+The good thing about London is that most sights are in Zone 1 (so in the centre) and therefore in walking distance from each other.
+Rather than rushing from one to the other, take your time, enjoy the walk and see more of London than you would on the tube (not the least because you are actually above ground).
 I would particularly recommend walking along the south bank of the Thames between Tower Bridge and Houses of Parliament (or half it and start or end at the Millennium Bridge).

-Instead take the bus route 23 from Liverpool Street to Marble Arch (or vice versa), which takes you through the City, past the Bank of England, St. Paul’s, Royal Court of Justice, down the Strand with the Savoy Hotel, past Trafalgars Square (look to the left and catch a glimpse of Whitehall and the Houses of Parliament, look straight and see the Mall leading to Buckingham Palace), up to Piccadilly Circus, Regent Street, along Oxford Street, past Selfridges (one of the big old department stores) and to Marble Arch and Hyde Park.
+I used to recommend bus route 23 from Liverpool Street to Marble Arch (or vice versa), which took you through the City, past the Bank of England, St. Paul’s, Royal Court of Justice, down the Strand with the Savoy Hotel, past Trafalgars Square (look to the left and catch a glimpse of Whitehall and the Houses of Parliament, look straight and see the Mall leading to Buckingham Palace), up to Piccadilly Circus, Regent Street, along Oxford Street, past Selfridges (one of the big old department stores) and to Marble Arch and Hyde Park.
 All of that for as little as £1.50 (the cost of a single bus fare).

 London is lacking the high skyscrapers that for example New York has to offer.
 For a very long time in London’s history no building was allowed to stand higher than St. Paul’s.
 In recent years however there have been loads of new additions to London’s skyline, so it is well worth getting high up to appreciate them.

 Instead plan your trip a few weeks ahead and try to get tickets to the Sky Garden.
-Tickets are usually released around 3 weeks in advance and they cost absolutely nothing.
+Tickets are usually released around 2-3 weeks in advance and they cost absolutely nothing.
+How’s that for London on a budget?
 So be quick, it is well worth it.

 You are rewarded with a 360 view of the City (unfortunately I’ve taken my photos when the weather was far from amazing, so apologies for that).